CCP Logo Col

 Funding

-The Collective Creation Project (CCP) is made possible thanks to the generous support of the Thunder Bay Community Foundation.
+The Collective Creation Project (CCP) has been made possible in the past thanks to the generous funding of The Thunder Bay Community Foundation as well as the Ontario Arts Council.